Hamburg Inn No. 2: History

-Joe Panther started the Hamburg Inn on Iowa Avenue in the mid 1930s.
+Joe Panther started the Hamburg Inn on Iowa Avenue in the mid-1930s.
 Later, Joe's brother Adrian joined the business, and eventually bought the restaurant from Joe.
 In 1948, Mrs. Van's Restaurant at 214 North Linn Street came up for sale and was bought by another brother, Fritz, and his wife, Fran, which would become known as the Hamburg Inn No. 2.
 Adrian and Fritz formed a partnership and over the years developed several restaurants, the Hamburg Inns No. 1 and No. 2, the Big Ten Inn on Riverside Drive and the Airport Inn in Iowa City.
 They also had the Hamburg Inn No. 3 in Cedar Rapids on Center Point Road.
 As of 2011 Hamburg Inn No. 2 is the only location remaining of the three.
 Dave Panther, Fritz and Fran's son, bought the restaurant in 1979 from his parents and continued the tradition.
 In 2016 the diner was purchased by Michael Lee, who announced plans to expand the diner into a chain, with locations across the Midwest and in China.

 Food and drink

 The "Burg" has also been widely acclaimed as one of the best "greasy spoons" in Iowa.
 It serves breakfast all day long, and serves a wide variety of omelettes sided by homefries.

-One of the more famous Hamburg Inn concoctions is the "pie shake", a milkshake made by blending soft serve ice cream, milk, and a slice of cake or pie.
+One of the more famous Hamburg Inn concoctions is the "pie shake", a milkshake made by blending soft serve ice cream, milk, and a slice of pie.